Finite-state Independence and Normal Sequences: Open problems

-\textbf{Acknowledgements.} The authors are members of the Laboratoire International Associ\'e INFINIS, CONICET/Universidad de Buenos Aires–CNRS/Universit\'e Paris Diderot.
-The present paper was completed while Becher visited the Erwin Schr\"odinger International Institute for Mathematics and Physics, Austria.
-Becher is supported by the University of Buenos Aires and CONICET.
+The authors are members of the Laboratoire International Associ\'e INFINIS, CONICET/Universidad de Buenos Aires–CNRS/Universit\'e Paris Diderot and they are partially supported by the ECOS project PA17C04.
+Carton is partially funded by the DeLTA project (ANR-16-CE40-0007).

 {\setstretch{0.9}

 }